I am an experienced writer, editor and content strategist.

 - Research and gather information

-- Advise on SEO
+- Advise on SEO and AI use

 I was one of those kids that liked to read the same book again and again.